 The theft of a motor vehicle in San Diego may be prosecuted with unique charges.
 Generally, the court system charges individuals who steal a car, truck, van, motorcycle, or another vehicle with:

 Unlawful Taking of a Motor Vehicle

 You may hear unlawful taking of a motor vehicle called “joyriding.”
-Joyriding charges may apply if someone takes a motor vehicle while intended to return it to its rightful owners in the future.
+Joyriding charges may apply if someone takes a motor vehicle without the intention of keeping it.
 Joyriding is often treated less severely than grand theft auto.

 Grand Theft Auto